top of page

 Florida Black Bear

-Danger floof, Ursus americanus floridanus
+Danger floof - Ursus americanus floridanus

-Just some grizzly Florida men.
-But that’s a different story.
+But that's a different story.

 NewBlackBear1.png

-They can eat 5,000 calories a day!
+and can eat 5,000 calories a day!

-when they eat for 18 hours a day to really pack on the pounds in preparation for winter.
+18 hours straight to pack on pounds before winter.

-That’s more like 20,000 calories a day.
-Basically the equivalent of 100 doughnuts.
+That's closer to 20,000 calories a day.

 NewBlackBear2.png

-with a taste for whatever is around.
+They're opportunistic omnivores with a taste for

-15% insects, 5% animal, 0% doughnut.
+5% animal, 0% doughnut.

 Unless they got into someone's trash.